-Sørkapp Marine Litter Cleanup is an initiative focusing on the issue of marine litter in remote areas of the Arctic and combining scientific goals with down-to-earth practical work for the sake of the natural environment.
+Sørkapp Marine Litter Cleanup was an initiative focusing on the issue of marine litter in remote areas of the Arctic and combining scientific goals with down-to-earth practical work for the sake of the natural environment.
 During fieldwork carried out in the south of Svalbard, we collected litter accumulated on the shore and data, which deepened our understanding of the scale and consequences of litter pollution in this part of the world.

 It received media support from Zew Północy magazine and Radio Kampus.

 Moreover, due to the 100th anniversary of establishing diplomatic relations between Poland and Norway, which was celebrated in 2019, it was given the honorary patronage of the Embassy of the Republic of Poland in Oslo and the Royal Norwegian Embassy in Warsaw.